One Line Summary

 Verdict

-Then She Was Gone is a deeply unsettling domestic thriller that lingers long after the final page.
-Less about mystery than moral dread, it succeeds by rooting its horror in recognisable human behaviour.
-Lisa Jewell delivers a slow-burn psychological autopsy of loss and manipulation, proving that the most frightening monsters are often the ones who appear kind, reasonable, and safe.
-A quietly devastating read.
+Then She Was Gone is a quietly devastating domestic thriller that roots its horror in recognisable behaviour, proving the most frightening monsters are often those who appear safe.

 As an Amazon Associate, we earn from qualifying purchases.